trotsiuk/r3PG/README.md

 ## Purpose

 `r3PG` provides an implementation of the Physiological Processes Predicting Growth ([3-PG](https://3pg.forestry.ubc.ca)) model (Landsberg & Waring, 1997), which simulate forest growth and productivity.
 The `r3PG` serves as a flexible and easy-to-use interface for the `3-PGpjs` (Sands, 2010) and the `3-PGmix` (Forrester & Tang, 2016) model written in `Fortran`.
-The package, allows for fast and easy interaction with the model, and `Fortran` re-implementation facilitates computationally intensive sensitivity analysis and calibration.
+The package enables fast and easy interaction with the model, and the `Fortran` re-implementation facilitates computationally intensive sensitivity analysis and calibration.
 The user can flexibly switch between various options and submodules, to use the original `3-PGpjs` model version for monospecific, even-aged and evergreen forests and the `3-PGmix` model, which can also simulate multi-cohort stands (e.g. mixtures, uneven-aged) that contain deciduous species.

 ## Usage

-Below is a basic example, for more extended exaple please visit package [vignette](https://htmlpreview.github.io/?https://github.com/trotsiuk/r3PG/blob/master/pkg/vignettes/r3PG-ReferenceManual.html).
+Below is a basic example, for more extended examples please visit package [vignette](https://htmlpreview.github.io/?https://github.com/trotsiuk/r3PG/blob/master/pkg/vignettes/r3PG-ReferenceManual.html).

-The main function is `run_3PG()` which returns all 108 simulated variables for each species at a monthly time-step either as a 4-dimentional array or a long format data frame.
+The main function is `run_3PG()` which returns all 108 simulated variables for each species at a monthly time-step, either as a 4-dimentional array or a long format data frame.

 ```r
 library(r3PG)